pmgbergen/porepy/.github/pull_request_template.md

 ## Proposed changes

 Your contribution to PorePy is greatly appreciated.
 Give the maintainers a clear explanation of why your pull request (PR) is needed and why we should accept it.
 If this PR is solving an issue, explain how it is done.
-Please also summarize the changes to the code.
+Please, also summarise the changes to the code.

 ## Types of changes

 What types of changes does your code introduce to PorePy?
 _Put an `x` in the boxes that apply_

-- [ ] Minor change (e.g. dependency bumps, broken links, etc)
+- [ ] Minor change (e.g., dependency bumps, broken links, etc.)
 - [ ] Bugfix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)